|Ancient Kodava (Photo by Richter, 1870)|

 48. Kattera (Katte) of Kiggatnad

-(Some sources call this Mookonda clan as Mookanda.
+(Some sources call this Mookanda clan as Mookonda.
 While the 2003 English version of the Pattole Palame calls them Mookanda, the 2006 Kannada version of the same book calls them Mookonda.
-But presently there are no Mookondas or Mookandas in the Bavali village.
-Hence this mentioned family is probably an extinct clan of that village.
+An earlier edition of the Pattole Palame calls the family Mookagonda.
+There is a place known as Mookanda Bane in Bavali.
+But presently there are no Mookandas in the Bavali village.
+Hence this mentioned family is an extinct clan of that village.
 On the other hand two Mookonda families exist in Bilugunda and in Devanagiri villages near Ammathi and Virajpet towns respectively.
-Some people who are not familiar with the Bilugunda region call the Mookonda of Bilugunda as Mookovanda, a clan name that isn't believed to exist, hence probably a mispronunciation).
+Some people who are not familiar with the Bilugunda region call the Mookonda of Bilugunda as Mookovanda, a clan name that doesn't exist, hence a mispronunciation).

 - Bowman, W. D. 1932.
 The Story of Surnames.
 London: George Routledge & Sons.